-Patti LaBelle’s Low-Carb Foil Packet Dinner Makes Healthy Eating Seamless
+Patti LaBelle’s Low-Carb Foil Packet Dinner Recipe Makes Healthy Eating Seamless

 Diabetic-friendly eating doesn’t mean sacrificing taste; it just means getting creative to flavor food without refined sugar and with less salt and saturated fats.
 Just ask singing diva Patti LaBelle, who has teamed up with Hood Calorie Countdown to speak to Brit + Co about how she navigates the dietary restrictions.
 Diagnosed with diabetes (like her mom and aunt) 22 years ago, LaBelle needed to make drastic changes to her daily eating.
 “My mind is saying I’m 74, and I’m really wanting to live to be about 174.
 So I can save my life [by] changing the way I eat,” said LaBelle.
 In addition to providing actionable tips for seasoning food (without salt and fat), she shared an ingeniously easy recipe for sea bass and veggies in a foil packet so you can prep a diet-friendly, low-carb dinner in a snap.